Deception Pass: History

+A ferry was established by 1916 to connect Whidbey and Fidalgo Islands.
+It was discontinued after July 31, 1935, when the 976 ft Deception Pass Bridge opened, connecting Whidbey Island to the tiny Pass Island, and Pass Island to Fidalgo.

 Currents

 Deception Pass is a dramatic seascape where the tidal flow and whirlpools beneath the twin bridges connecting Fidalgo Island to Whidbey Island move quickly.
 During ebb and flood tide current speed reaches about 8 kn, flowing in opposite directions between ebb and flood.
-This swift current can lead to standing waves, large whirlpools, and roiling eddies.
-This swift current phenomenon can be viewed from the twin bridges' pedestrian walkways or from the trail leading below the larger south bridge from the parking lot on the Whidbey Island side.
+This swift current can lead to standing waves, large whirlpools, and roiling eddies visible from the twin bridges' pedestrian walkways or from the trail leading below the larger south bridge from the parking lot on the Whidbey Island side.
 Boats can be seen waiting on either side of the pass for the current to stop or change direction before going through.
 Thrill-seeking kayakers go there during large tide changes to surf the standing waves and brave the class 2 and 3 rapid conditions.

 Scuba diving

 Diving Deception Pass is dangerous and only for the most competent and prepared divers.
 There are a few times each year that the tides are right for a drift dive from the cove, under the bridge, and back to the cove as the tide changes.
 These must be planned well in advance by divers who know how to read currents and are aware of the dangerous conditions.
 However, because of the large tidal exchange, Deception Pass hosts some of the most spectacular colors and life in the Pacific Northwest.
 The walls and bottom are covered in colorful invertebrates, lingcod, greenlings, and barnacles everywhere.